hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Response**

 The response is in HTML format with a mime type of `text/html`.
-The content for the landing page is not strictly defined, but should look something like the example below.
+The content for the landing page is not strictly defined but should look something like the example below.

 **Example**

-Retrieve landing page for this server.
+Retrieve the landing page for this server.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 http://server/hapi